cgallinger/cgallinger.github.io/_posts/2021-07-14-creating-website-github-pages.md

 git commit -m "Added new post about creating a website with GitHub Pages"
 ```

-When completed, this should display a bunch of \+/\- signs with the files you've changed/added.
+When completed, this should display a bunch of information about the files you've changed/added/deleted.
 Finally, we sync (push) this to the origin (our personal GitHub fork of the original repository), and after a short amount of time, the website will automatically update to match the repository content:

 ```
 git push -u origin